stakater/Playbook/content/stacks/stakaterplatform.md

 Stakater Platform can be deployed using GitLab CI with the following steps:

+### Pre-Pipeline
+The sections contains some manual steps that must be done before running the pipeline:

 1. Fork [StakaterPlatform](https://github.com/stakater/StakaterPlatform) repository in GitLab.
-2. Following variables should be updated against place holder values according to the requirements (commit changes back into the forked repo because we use GitOps ).
-See [SealedSecrets](https://playbook.stakater.com/content/stacks/control/stakaterplatform.html#SealedSecrets) section to configure secrets
+It is recommended to fork it in a private repository as you have to add sensitive information in it.

+2. Tools have been configured with default configurations.
+Which can be replaced based on the requirement.
+Secrets have base64 encoded data in it which is not secure, so it is recommeded to secure the secret either by using [SealedSecrets](https://playbook.stakater.com/content/stacks/control/stakaterplatform.html#SealedSecrets) or any other method of your choice.
+The table given below provide a list of configuration that can be modified by the user.

 | Variables                           | Required  |  File Path          |
 | :---------------------------------: | :-------: | :------------------:|